Nicblast/GlobalPharma-Investment/README.md

 * **Exploratory Diagnostic** : I used a df.describe() and df.info() so we could validate data integrity and structural consistency.
 To understand operational trends, I generated histograms for R&D spending and compliance scores, which allowed me to identify the baseline volatility of the trial phases.

 * **Financial Valuation and Optimization** : The core model used a serial probability chain (Phase II, Phase III, and Regulatory success) to establish the drug's current Expected Value (EV).
-We then conducted a break-even analysis to find the "Hurdle" the point where the $150M investment cost is neutralized by the increased probability of reaching a $1.2B market success.
+We then conducted a break even analysis to find the defined "Hurdle" or the point where the $150M investment cost is neutralized by the increased probability of reaching a $1.2B market success.

 * **Decision Synthesis** : A comparative bar plot was finally created to visualize the gap between the current success rate and the required target.
 This provides a clear benchmark for leadership to assess whether the proposed capital injection is likely to yield a positive return.